The best wireline equipment is a performance advantage.

 But with addressable systems, when a perforating gun string is pumped downhole, the engineer can “address” which gun is being shot, and where it’s being shot.
 If a string includes ten guns and the fifth gun does not fire, the engineer, working at his console at the surface, can skip that gun and proceed to the sixth gun and fire it.
 And he can keep firing the remaining guns in the gun string.

-Another big advantage of addressable gun systems is that they are “radio frequency safe.”
-There might be numerous radios in operation on a frac site, but none of the frequencies will ever accidentally denotate one of the guns in an addressable system.
+Integrity’s addressable gun systems are “radio frequency safe” (RF-safe).
+There are numerous radios in operation on a frac site, but none of the frequencies will ever accidentally denotate one of the guns in an RF-safe system.

 Not every wireline company employs a ballistic release tool.
 But for those wireline companies that deal with big operators and large well completion jobs, this tool is a true “ace in the hole.”